History of Joel C. Harris Academy

 In 1968 Harris changed its' mascot from Harris Rabbits to the Harris Hawks.

 During the early 2000s under Principals Abel Candia, Jr. and Moises Ortiz Harris Middle School had a major renovation which more than double the campus size.
-Highlights of this renovation included: more than 40 new or remodeled classrooms, 2 new gyms and a football/soccer field were added, a bigger cafeteria and library were built, the old gym was converted to a Fine Arts bulding for Band, Orchestra, Choir, and Mariachi.
+Highlights of this renovation included: more than 40 new or remodeled classrooms, 2 new gyms and a football/soccer field were added, a bigger cafeteria and library were built, the old gym was converted to a Fine Arts building for Band, Orchestra, Choir, and Mariachi.

 The "new" Harris Middle School was dedicated on Saturday, October 23, 2004.